Baron Montalembert (1795 ship): Career

+Montalambert appeared in the 1800 volume of the Register of Shipping.

-1st slave voyage (1799–1801): Captain William Thomas sailed from Liverpool on 26 December 1799.
-Baron Montlambert acquired slaves at Cape Mount.
-On 20 October 1800 she arrived at Suriname with 247 slaves.
+1st voyage transporting enslaved people (1799–1801): Captain William Thomas sailed from Liverpool on 26 December 1799.
+In 1799, 156 vessels sailed from an English port, bound for the trade in enslaved people; 134 of these vessels sailed from Liverpool.

+Baron Montlambert acquired captives at Cape Mount.
+On 20 October 1800 she arrived at Suriname with 247 captives.
 She sailed for Liverpool and arrived at Saint Kitts on 20 January 1801, having suffered damage.
 She arrived at Liverpool on 14 March.
 On her way she ran aground on the Hoyle Bank, in Liverpool Bay.
 She had left Liverpool with 42 crew members and suffered six crew deaths on her voyage.

-2nd slave voyage (1801–Loss): Captain Alexander Stuart sailed from Liverpool on 12 October 1801.
-Apparently he was discharged on 5 January 1802.
+2nd voyage transporting enslaved people (1801–Loss): Captain Alexander Stuart sailed from Liverpool on 12 October 1801.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

+Apparently Captain Stuart was discharged on 5 January 1802.
 His replacement was Captain William Kermod(e).
 Baron Montlambert arrived at St Vincent on 13 July 1802.
-She may have landed 79 slaves there.
+She may have landed 79 captives there.

 In August 1802 Lloyd's List reported that Baron Montalambert had arrived at St Vincent from Africa and had sailed for the Bahamas.

 Fate

-In 1802 Baron Montlambert was wrecked off Crooked Island, Bahamas, with the loss of all on board, including over 300 slaves.
+In 1802 Baron Montlambert was wrecked off Crooked Island, Bahamas, with the loss of all on board, including over 300 captives.
 Reportedly, her captain, first, second, and third officers had all died before she arrived at St Vincent.
 She was lost sailing from St Vincent to New Providence.